simonhanmer/devops-playground-may2024/README.md

 ## Pre-requisites
 1. Laptop with internet access
-2. If you're following along later, you'll need
+2. To run this session on your own, you'll need
     * An AWS account
     * A domain name, preferably with the DNS hosted in AWS Route 53.
     * The following installed on your machine